AdobeDocs/commerce-contributor/src/pages/community/organizer-handbook.md

 ### Tracking contributions

 The Magento Community Engineering team would love it if you are able to track activity and contributions that arise out of your event!
-This helps us highlight the benefits for the community, from the community, to the Magento ecosystem and provides us with evidence for further supporting such community events in the future.
+This helps us highlight the benefits for the community, from the community, to the Magento Open Sourceecosystem and provides us with evidence for further supporting such community events in the future.
 We are particularly interested in understanding how a contributor's activity evolves before, during and after a Contribution Day event, so information we are most interested in is:

 *  Number of participants
 *  URLs to pull requests and issues filed during the event